Ivo-Balbaert/The_Way_to_Jai/book/8B_The_scope_directives.md

 # 8B – The #scope directives

-§ 7 talked about scope of definitions, and in § 8 we saw how files and modules are loaded and imported.
-Jai cleans up the mess of header-files and namespaces in C/C++
+§ 7 talked about scope of definitions, and in § 8 we saw how files and modules are loaded and imported: Jai cleans up the mess of header-files and namespaces in C/C++

 ## 8B.1 The #scope_file and #scope_export directives
-Declarations of a source file are exported into application scope.
+Declarations of a source file are _exported_ into application scope.
 If you want some definitions to only be visible in the file itself (in _file_scope_), place these behind the **#scope_file;** directive, like this inside a `file1.jai`:

 ```
 #scope_file;